keithmburu/courses/2021-compling/slides/2-probabilty-ngrams.md

 ---
 # n-gram Probability

-Be sure to distinguish between the probability of "computer science" and the probability of "science" given "computer."
+- Be sure to distinguish between the probability of "computer science" and the probability of "science" given "computer."
 This is called a **bigram** probability, because we're using a sequence of two words in our calculation.
+    - Often, these are both called "bigram probability," but the first is the probability of a bigram while the second is bigram-based conditional probability.

 ---
 # n-gram Probability